Appropriately protecting research data is a fundamental obligation warranted by the research community's underlying commitments to:

-The MSSEI requirements include the Minimum Security Standard for Networked Devices (MSSND), which is a mandatory set of protections for all endpoint devices that utilize campus network services, and is required for all protection level data classes.
+The MSSEI requirements include the Minimum Security Standard for Networked Devices (MSSND), which is a mandatory set of protections for all endpoint devices that utilize campus network services and is required for all protection level data classes.

-These basic requirements, such as keeping operating system and productivity software programs up-to-date, and running current malware detection tools, go a long way towards protecting the campus from security incidents such as the ransomware example cited above.
+These basic requirements, such as keeping the operating system and productivity software programs up-to-date, and running current malware detection tools, go a long way towards protecting the campus from security incidents such as the ransomware example cited above.

 Following is an overview of the basic requirements for each of the protection level data classes: